alexander-ustyan/Active-Directory/README.md

 <strong> Make sure to set the configurations for VM2 (Client-1) like this: </strong>

-• Image: Windows 10 Pro
-• Specs: 2 vCPUs
-• Set username & password
-• Connect to VNet & review + create.
+• Image: Windows 10 Pro → Specs: 2 vCPUs →Set username & password → Connect to VNet & review + create.

 <strong> Configure Networking for DC-1: </strong>

-• Open Azure Home → Go to VM dc-1 → Networking.
-• Go to Network Settings and disable NIC 1690.
-• Change IP settings:
-• Switch from Dynamic to Static.
+• Open Azure Home → Go to VM dc-1 → Networking. → Go to Network Settings and disable NIC 1690. → Change IP settings: → Switch from Dynamic to Static.
 • Restart VM through Azure Portal.
 • CTRL + C (Save the Private IP/should remain unchanged)